Crystal Palace transmitting station

 The Crystal Palace transmitting station, officially known as Arqiva Crystal Palace, is a broadcasting and telecommunications site in the Crystal Palace area of the London Borough of Bromley, England.
 It is located on the site of the former television station and transmitter operated by John Logie Baird from 1933.

-The station is the eighth-tallest structure in London, and is best known as the main television transmitter for the Greater London area and parts of the surrounding Home Counties.
+The tower itself is the eighth-tallest structure in London, and is best known as the main television transmitter for the Greater London area and parts of the surrounding Home Counties.
 As such, it is the most important transmitter in the UK in terms of population covered.
 The transmitter is owned and operated by Arqiva.
-Given the transmitter's location on top of a 109 m hill, it is the highest structure above sea level in London.
+Given the transmitter's location on top of a 109 m hill, it is the highest structure above sea level in London making it the highest overall point in London.